RandomX917/randoms-dotfiles/README.md

 ## License

-This repository is released under the Unlicense.
+This repository is now licensed under the MIT License.
+See LICENSE for more information.